The Thurgood Marshall Community Solar Project

 Join our Community Solar Waitlist:

-A solar project team formed in early 2022 to begin the project’s development.
+A solar project team formed in early 2022 to begin this project’s development.
 After gathering information about Thurgood Marshall Middle School’s roof condition and energy consumption, the project team issued a request for solar proposals to commercial solar installers.
 We received proposals from three reputable firms and selected Puget Sound Solar for their quality equipment, cost proposition, and substantial experience.

 The Southwest facing school roof has excellent solar exposure, and faces the school’s playfields and bus parking areas.
 Students will be able to see the solar installation as they arrive at school each day, during their recess, and at the end of the day when they board their bus.